-The World Water Week (23-27 August) is the annual focal point of the world’s water issues.
-Many people across the globe face extremely high levels of water stress, leaving them vulnerable in the face of pressing water-related challenges.
-31%1 of the global population is affected by water scarcity with one in three people having no access to water close to home2.
+World Water Week (20-24th August 2023) is the annual focal point of the planet’s water issues.
+Many people across the globe are experiencing extremely high levels of water stress, leaving them vulnerable in the face of pressing water-related challenges.
+31% of the global population is affected by water scarcity1 with one in three people having no access to water close to home2.

 Countries forecast with the highest water stress in the coming years are also amongst those with the greatest tourism growth, putting hotel companies at the forefront of current and future water challenges.
 The hotel industry will continue to positively influence their local communities and supply chains and contribute to safeguarding global water security and ecosystems around the world.